Specialists agree that before your child learns to read the hands on a clock, he should have a basic understanding of time and how we manage it.

 Watches are fun for kids & can be a great way to get them excited about time.
 But what about the notion that kids should not own a digital watch until they can read a traditional clock first?

 “Learn how to read a digital clock first is fine,” insists expert.
-“It actually makes a sense for a child to understand the numerical way to write 3:30 before she learns how the hands on a clock can show the same thing.”
+“It makes sense for a child to understand the numerical way to write 3:30 before she learns how the hands on a clock can show the same thing.”

 Consider introducing the clock by relating it to your daily schedules.
 When a big hand touches the 6, we will be leaving for dance class.
-Many parents find the success by taking a photo of the clock showing various times, labelled with what the family will be doing at that time.
+Many parents find success by taking a photo of the clock showing various times, labeled with what the family will be doing at that time.
 Tape these pictures on a wall next to the clock.